Nationally in Labor Participation

 Funding for transportation must be restored and presented with the recognition that transportation accessibility in central and western Kansas is vital to the economic growth in the region.
 Maintaining safe highways, railways, and airports improves the quality of life of our existing residents and aids in recruitment of new residents and business to Kansas.
 Any matching requirements should take into consideration the size of the community.

-Tax credit programs have been a large part of Kansas’ incentive programs available to rural communities.
-Changes in federal tax law have diminished the benefit of tax credit programs.
+Tax credit programs have been a large part of Kansas’ incentive programs available to rural communities, but changes in federal tax law have diminished the benefit of tax credit programs.
 Kansas communities need access to programs that are useful to entice companies to expand or locate in rural communities.
 State and federal job creation and capital investment incentives that are not fully reliant on tax credits should be considered.
 Establishment of a state “rural deal closing” fund for projects that create new jobs and investment would be beneficial to the long-term stability of rural communities.

 New and Emerging Markets Opportunities

-The wKREDA organization supports further development of specialty crops and associated processing that would add to the diversity of the agricultural industry by creating additional industry and jobs in Kansas.
+The WKREDA organization supports further development of specialty crops and associated processing that would add to the diversity of the agricultural industry by creating additional industry and jobs in Kansas.